Embed This Data

 - FDI Inflow:

-The Socialist Republic of Vietnam continues to experience political repression and a lack of respect for basic human rights.
-Economic liberalization began in 1986 with its doi moi reforms, and Vietnam joined the World Trade Organization in 2007.
-In April 2012, Prime Minister Nguyen Tan Dung acknowledged mismanagement of the economy and affirmed his commitment to reforming the state sector, pushing for partial privatizations after support for state-owned enterprises largely backfired.
-The government is slowly liberalizing key economic sectors, including financial institutions, and is part of the Trans-Pacific Partnership free trade negotiations.
-Vietnam’s fast-growing economy is driven primarily by tourism and exports, but inflation is a problem, and the country has struggled to attract more investment in the absence of a transparent legal and regulatory system are disincentives to long-term investment.
+The Socialist Republic of Vietnam remains a Communist dictatorship characterized by political repression and an absence of civil liberties.
+Economic liberalization began in 1986 with the doi moi reforms, and Vietnam joined the World Trade Organization in 2007.
+In 2012, Prime Minister Nguyen Tan Dung acknowledged mismanagement of the economy and affirmed his commitment to reforming the state sector, but the Vietnamese are still waiting for dynamic action.
+Vietnam’s economy is driven primarily by tourism and exports.
+Persistent inflation and the absence of a transparent legal and regulatory system are disincentives to long-term investment.
 Vietnam is a party to the recently concluded Trans-Pacific Partnership, which, if implemented, will require further economic liberalization.

-The top income tax rate is 35 percent, and the top corporate tax rate is 25 percent.
-Other taxes include a value-added tax (VAT) and a property tax.
-The overall tax burden equals 24.3 percent of total domestic income.
-Government spending is equivalent to 30.3 percent of GDP.
-Deficits have been persistently high, but public debt has remained at around 38 percent of GDP.
-A huge stimulus package in 2009 has threatened fiscal health.
+The top personal income tax rate is 35 percent, and the top corporate tax rate is 22 percent.
+Other taxes include a value-added tax and a property tax.
+The overall tax burden equals 18.9 percent of total domestic income.
+Government spending amounts to 28.8 percent of GDP.
+Deficits have been persistently high in recent years, and public debt now equals nearly 60 percent of total domestic product.

-Despite ongoing reform efforts, the overall regulatory framework lacks efficiency.
-Although no minimum capital is required, starting a business still takes more than the world average of 30 days and seven procedures.
-Completing licensing requirements still takes more than 100 days.
-The labor market remains dominated by the public sector, but there is considerable informal labor activity is considerable.
+Despite ongoing reform efforts, the overall business regulatory framework lacks efficiency.
+Although no minimum capital is required, starting a business remains time-consuming.
+The labor market remains dominated by the public sector, but informal labor activity is considerable.
 The government has reduced pharmaceutical subsidies but maintains price controls and high subsidies for rice and other agricultural commodities.